kaisenlinux/eksctl/userdocs/src/usage/addons.md

   version: 1.7.5
   tags:
     team: eks
-  # you can specify at most one of
+  # you can specify at most one of:
   attachPolicyARNs:
   - arn:aws:iam::account:policy/AmazonEKS_CNI_Policy
   # or